Entropy and attestation¶

-For a block to be valid:
+For a block to be accepted by validators:

 - Validators reject any block whose